New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: New MiniBooNE data analysis

-\end{itemize} To get the best fit of a specific model, we calculate the $\chi ^2$ parameter for a set of conbinations of free parameters of the model.
-The set of conbinations represent a test for all the parameters possible values plan.
-For the standard oscillation model, the free parameters are $\theta$ and $\Delta m^2$ which are estimated by several collaborations using their data.
-For the pseudo-hermitian model, the free parameters are $\alpha$ and $\sigma$ which will be determined using MiniBooNE data.
+{To obtain the best fit for a specific model, we scan its parameter space by creating a mesh of combinaisions of the two model parameters.
+The parameter values are incremented by $0.001$ in the range from $0.0$ to $1.0$.
+We calculate the $\chi ^2$ value for each conbination of the model's free parameters.
+The set of combinations represents a test over all {possible values of parameters space}.
+In the standard oscillation model, the free parameters are $\theta$ and $\Delta m^2$, which have been estimated by various collaborations using their experimental data.
+For the pseudo-hermitian model, the free parameters are $\alpha$ and $\sigma$, which will be determined using MiniBooNE data.
 Those parameters influence the oscillation probabilities.